Hanq416/illuminanceCalculation/README.md

 # illuminanceCalculation
 #### Retrieve illuminance from Radiance HDR image with region of interest (ROI) lux selection

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/.

-*	Version: 1.0.1
+Version: 1.0.1
-*	Updated: 05/13/2020
+Updated: 05/13/2020
-*	Authors: Hankun Li, Hongyi Cai, Siqi He
+Authors: Hankun Li, Hongyi Cai, Siqi He
-*	University of Kansas
+University of Kansas

-*	Questions about program?
-Contact: hankunli@ku.edu
-*	Lighting variables' questions?
+Questions about program?
+Contact: hankunli@ku.edu Lighting variables' questions?
 Contact: hycai@ku.edu

 ----------------------------------------------------------------------------------------------------------------------
 ### This program is to calculate the illuminance from the High Dynamic Range image (.hdr) taken by circular fisheye lens.